Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Compare.md

 **Tool ID:** `compare`

-Compare two PDF documents and visually highlight word-level differences.
+Compare two PDF documents and highlight their differences.
 Runs entirely in your browser  - no files are sent to the server.

+Comparison is text-based (word-level): the tool extracts the text from both PDFs and highlights what changed, with removed words in red and added words in green.
+It works best on digital PDFs where you care about wording changes.
+For scanned documents, run [OCR](./OCR.md) first to make the text selectable.

+A pixel/visual comparison mode exists in the codebase but is not currently exposed in the UI, so text comparison is the only mode available today.

 ---